Boil-water order issued for users of Fredonia water system

-The Chautauqua County Health Department has issued a boil-water order for all users of Fredonia's water system until further notice.
+The Chautauqua County Health Department has issued a boil-water order for all customers of Fredonia's water system until further notice.

-The department late Sunday morning said it had issued the order because of a "disruption in the treatment process," but did not provide further details.
+The department on Sunday said it had issued the order because of a "disruption in the treatment process" at the water treatment plant.
+This allowed inadequately treated water, potentially containing harmful microbes, to enter the distribution system, according to the Health Department.

-"Actions are being taken to correct the problem as soon as possible," the department said in the statement.
+Fredonia water users must boil water used for drinking, cooking, making ice and brushing teeth until the order is lifted.
+This means bringing water to a rolling boil for one minute then cooling it before use.

 Anyone with questions can contact Chautauqua County at 716-753-4481 or the Village of Fredonia at 716-679-2307.